How did Mussolini Rise to Power as the Dictator of Italy?

 There was no leadership at the national or state level.
 The Italian government was divided, as the country's democratic parties could not come together.
-The Italian Liberal party and the Catholic Party refused to work together, because of the issue of Church-State relations in Italy.
-This division meant that the country lacked a strong government in the vital period of the war and this, in turn, allowed the Fascists to become a powerful force in the land.
+The Italian Liberal Party and the Catholic Party refused to work together because of Church-State relations in Italy.
+This division meant that the country lacked a strong government in the vital period of the war, which, in turn, allowed the Fascists to become a powerful force in the land.
 Additionally, many people in the government, civil service, and the army were conservatives and somewhat sympathetic to the aims and the rhetoric of Mussolini.
 His ideology appealed to them.

-Mussolini's appeal and the weakness of the government meant that Mussolini was rapidly able to build up his power in the country.
-Mussolini and his Fascists also effectively used violence and terror to gain control The Black Shirt Squads who used violence to intimidate, torture or even kill those who opposed the will of Mussolini.
-They were feared by many, however, many in the confused post-war period saw them as a source of stability and security, and this won them a measure of popular support, among many in the middle class.
+Mussolini's appeal and the government's weakness meant that Mussolini was rapidly able to build up his power in the country.
+Mussolini and his Fascists also effectively used violence and terror to gain control.
+The Black Shirt Squads used violence to intimidate, torture, or even kill those who opposed Mussolini's will.
+They were feared by many.
+However, many in the confused post-war period saw them as a source of stability and security, which won them a measure of popular support among many in the middle class.

 The Rise of Communism

 From 1919, Mussolini’s Fascist Black Shirts fought with Socialists and others in the streets of Italy.
-The Black Shirt squads were very effective, and they managed to break many strikes and intimidated, injured and killed many socialists and trade unionists.
+The Black Shirt squads were very effective, and they managed to break many strikes and intimidated, injured, and killed many socialists and trade unionists.
 This made them very popular among those who feared a revolution.
-This meant that many in the Italian middle class and elite began to see the Fascists as capable of saving Italy from a 'Red' revolution as in Russia.
-However, many, even some conservatives were not in favor of Mussolini and his party, but he was seen as the lesser of two evils and anything was better than Communism and Socialism for many upper-class Italians.
+This meant that many in the Italian middle class and elite began to see the Fascists capable of saving Italy from a 'Red' revolution as in Russia.
+However, many, even some conservatives, were not in favor of Mussolini and his party.
+Still, he was seen as the lesser of two evils and anything, was better than Communism and Socialism for many upper-class Italians.

 March on Rome

-However, Mussolini though increasingly popular was unable to secure power through constitutional means.
-The Italian Fascist party only won 35 seats in the election of 1921, far less than the Socialists.
+However, Mussolini though increasingly popular, was unable to secure power through constitutional means.
+The Italian Fascist party only won 35 seats in 1921, far less than the Socialists.
 Still, Mussolini was determined to win power for himself and his Party.
-The coalition government was very unpopular and during a period of instability, the Fascists descended on Rome in their thousands, to demand the resignation of the Prime Minister.
-Some 30,000 Blackshirts traveled from all over Italy demanding a change in the government.
-This became known as the ‘March on Rome’.
+The coalition government was very unpopular, and during a period of instability, the Fascists descended on Rome in their thousands to demand the resignation of the Prime Minister.
+Some 30,000 Blackshirts traveled from all over Italy, demanding a government change.
+This became known as the ‘March on Rome.’

-Typical of Mussolini the event was stage managed and theatrical.
+Typical of Mussolini, the event was stage-managed and theatrical.
 The Black Shirts were well drilled and disciplined.
-This was a deliberate policy of demonstrating that the Fascists were a force that supported law and order and the opposite of the Communists and Socialists who were seen as dangerous and destabilizing.
-During the March on Rome, Mussolini made sure he was photographed with the marchers and made many speeches when he repeatedly stated that Itlay was in danger and that only he and his party could save the country. the March on Rome was a piece of theater designed to win him and his party the popular support they needed to seize the government of the country.
-The Fascists arrived in Rome and many wondered what would occur.
+This was a deliberate policy of demonstrating that the Fascists were a force that supported law and order and the opposite of the Communists and Socialists, who were seen as dangerous and destabilizing.
+During the March on Rome, Mussolini made sure he was photographed with the marchers and made many speeches when he repeatedly stated that Itlay was in danger and that only he and his party could save the country.
+The March on Rome was a theater designed to win him and his party the popular support they needed to seize the country's government.
+The Fascists arrived in Rome, and many wondered what would occur.
 Mussolini and others feared that there would be bloodshed and that the army would fire on the marchers.